austincunningham/python-ansible/README.md

 # python-ansible
-A hello world python ansible module and an example input output python ansible module
+A hello world python ansible module and an example input output python ansible module, and a list example

 ## Prequesites
 - ansible 2.5.5